10-zin/cpp-micrograd/README.md

 3. If you wanna learn cpp by building neural nets, then this could be a good start (it was my purpose).

 ### TODO: Notable insightful material:
 1. `cpp-micrograd/digin` will consist of annotated version of the code.
 It will dive deep into seemingly complex cpp keywords and design.
-Through that you can get a deeper understanding of cpp and implementation details of neural nets.
+Through that you can get a deeper understanding of cpp and design choices made.
 2. `digin-micrograd-theory` will consist of fundamental "to-the-point" theory behind autograd.
 It's based on Karpathy's explanation, customized for getting started with this repository.

 ### Contributions